genropy/genropy_saved/docs/genro/webpage_elements/form/form_widgets/textboxes/introduction.rst

     * *value*: specify the path of the widget's value.
 For more information, check the :ref:`genro_datapath` documentation page
     * *visible*: if False, hide the widget.
 For more information, check the :ref:`genro_visible` documentation page

+    We remeber also that if you want to assign a default value to any textbox, you can use the :ref:`genro_data` controller.